Light induced magnetization in d-wave superconductors: Abstract

 \section{Abstract}

-We develop a microscopic theory of the inverse Faraday effect in $d$-wave superconductors.
-An extended version of the Keldysh-Nambu quasiclassical formalism is used to compute the dc-component of the current density induced by an external monochromatic radiation.
-Our work explicitly demonstrates how branch population imbalance produces nonvanishing nonlinear and nonlocal dc-response.
-We evaluate the magnitude of the induced current and obtain estimates for the induced static magnetization.
+We develop a microscopic theory of the inverse Faraday effect in $s$- and $d$-wave superconductors.
+An extended version of the Keldysh--Nambu quasiclassical formalism, which retains the particle-hole asymmetric terms responsible for the branch population imbalance, is used to compute the dc component of the nonlinear current density induced by an external monochromatic radiation.
+We demonstrate how the branch population imbalance produces a nonvanishing nonlinear and nonlocal dc response, evaluate the magnitude of the induced current, and obtain estimates for the induced static magnetization.
+For $d$-wave pairing we identify a qualitatively new contribution: the radiation induces a linear-in-field oscillation of the order-parameter amplitude --- the Schmid-Higgs mode --- in the $B_{1g}$ channel, which feeds the rectified response with a weight proportional to the pair susceptibility and is therefore resonantly enhanced at the pair-breaking threshold.
+This contribution is symmetry-forbidden for an isotropic $s$-wave gap, so the light-induced magnetization serves both as a dc-channel probe of the Higgs mode and as a discriminator of the pairing symmetry.
 Experimental implications of our theory and future extensions of our work are briefly discussed.